Basanta Kumar Mallik: Associations

 Mallik was involved in the Oxford Majlis, a student group, and had contact with the literary circle around Robert Bridges at Boar's Hill.
 Friends who were Indian expatriates among the students were John Matthai, Kiron Mukherji and K. M. Panikkar.

 After World War I Mallik had a large social circle in Oxford.
 A smaller group of followers closely interested in Mallik's thought gathered round him: Thomas Wilfrid "Sam" Harries of Balliol College with Communist inclinations, Sydney Lewis of Exeter College who died shortly after leaving Oxford, the Serbian Alexander Vidaković who went on to be a journalist with Politika.

 In 1919 Mallik was elected a member of the Aristotelian Society.
 William Yandell Elliott was in Oxford as a Rhodes Scholar.
 He recalled a dominant role for Mallik among students who regarded him as a "wise man".

-At the Oxford Lotus Club, a student society with a focus on the Indian subcontinent, Elliott, Stringfellow Barr and Scott Buchanan, with others, attempted to debate with him in "Platonic dialogues".
+The Oxford Lotus Club was a student society with a focus on the Indian subcontinent.
+According to an notice in the Amrita Bazar Patrika, it was founded by the Merton College classicist Robert Levens (1901–1976), as an informal group.
+Elliott, Stringfellow Barr and Scott Buchanan, with others, attempted to debate with him in "Platonic dialogues".
 Elliott wrote that Mallik was cast as Socrates.
 His compressed, over-simplified version of Mallik's position was that "in every clash both sides are wrong".
+Indians there included Govinda Krishna Chettur and K. P. S. Menon.
+At this period Mallik had Oxford lodgings at 22 Farndon Road, and some club members saw him there.